 “Casting all your anxieties on him, because he cares for you.”– 1 Peter 5:7 (ESV)

 Peter writes to scattered, pressured believers.
-The reason to cast anxiety is simple and profound: he cares.
+We can cast our anxiety because he cares.
 Let that truth be the anchor for your prayer today.

 Bible Verses for Encouragement that renew perseverance